Management : Stephen Munson

 When he first heard A Change Is Gonna Come – Sam Cooke’s breathtaking 1964 anthem to civil rights – it was a revelation.
 “I realized that if I were going to make music, it would have to be just as intense and honest.”
 He was equally impressed by the electronic productions of The XX and James Blake, whose coherency fascinated him.
 Very soon, music became his means of communication and self-expression.
 Today, the curious young man (he graduated from high school in sciences and studied economics to “understand the world better”) freely embraces his lucid romanticism.
 The shy boy has become a superb crooner, projecting a charm and appeal of which only he seems unaware.

-His first EP will be released this fall on Virgin/Mercury.
+'The LOVE Album' will be released this fall on Virgin/Mercury.